-Fire crews tackle fresh Marsden Moor blaze
+Marsden Moor: Fire crews tackle moorland blaze

 The West Yorkshire service sent six appliances and was being supported by six pumps and two wildfire units from Greater Manchester.

+The National Trust said fire crews would remain at the scene overnight on Wednesday.

-The National Trust said its rangers were also on site and tweeted a reminder that the area was vulnerable to fires after a long period of dry weather.
+It said that its rangers were also on site and tweeted a reminder that the area was vulnerable to fires after a long period of dry weather.

 "Please never bring BBQs, campfires, or fireworks onto the moors," the tweet said.